 Priorities in terms of equality

-The 2015–2018 action plan sets out the priorities of the municipal equality policy, and consists mainly of 5 sections covering 19 articles of the European Charter for Equality of Women and Men in Local Life developed by the Council of European Municipalities and Regions:
+The 2015–2018 action plan sets out the priorities of the municipal equality policy.
+It has 5 main sections covering 19 articles of the European Charter for Equality of Women and Men in Local Life developed by the Council of European Municipalities and Regions:

-- Service provider: actions relating to the quality of the service offered, tailoring of the service to the needs and interests of women and men
+- Service provider: actions in relation to the quality of the service rendered, and adaptation of the service to the specific needs and interests of men and women

-- Planning and sustainable development: social, environmental and economic responsibility of Luxembourg City in its role as developer of urban spaces; actions relating to the adaptation of public spaces to the needs of women and men and to the promotion of the balanced participation of women and men in the development of society
+- Planning and sustainable development: social, environmental and economic responsibility of the City of Luxembourg in its role as developer of urban spaces; actions relating to the adaptation of public spaces to the needs of women and men and to the promotion of the balanced participation of women and men in the development of society

-- Role of employers: actions aimed at gender equality in-house and directly in human resources management
+- Role of employer: actions aimed at achieving gender equality in-house, and at incorporating gender equality policies directly in human-resources management practices

-- Governance: actions relating to decision-making, organisation and communication in the context of gender-equality policy
+- Governance: actions relating to decision-making, organisation and communication in line with the policy on gender equality

-- General framework: equality policy is implemented based on a detailed analysis of the situation and is part of a broader framework for tackling multiple forms of discrimination
+- General framework: implementing the policy on gender equality should be based on a detailed analysis of the situation, and should be part of a broader framework for tackling multiple forms of discrimination

-In addition to these areas of priority, there is the overarching aspect of governance, which includes the structural and communication measures necessary for the effective implementation of a gender-equality policy.
+In addition to these priority areas, there is the overarching aspect of governance, which includes the structural and communication measures required for the effective implementation of a gender equality policy.

 Each year, the progress of the action plan is evaluated and documented in an annual report.
-The action plan is adjusted in light of the results of this evaluation and of changes in society in general.
+The action plan is then adjusted in light of the evaluation results and changes in society.

 Anne Beffort Prize

-Every year since 2003, the College of the Mayor and Aldermen of the City of Luxembourg, on the recommendation of the Advisory Committee for Gender Equality, awards the Anne Beffort Prize, named after the co-founder of the Lycée de Jeunes Filles in Luxembourg City and the first female professor in the country.
+Every year since 2003, the College of the Mayor and Aldermen of Luxembourg City, on the recommendation of the Advisory committee for gender equality, awards the Anne Beffort Prize, named after the Luxembourg's first female professor and co-founder of the Lycée de jeunes filles in Luxembourg City.

-The €3,000 award is given to an individual, non-profit organisation, group or institution working to promote gender equality in the City.
+The €3,000 prize is given to an individual, non-profit organisation, group or institution working to promote gender equality in Luxembourg City.

 2017 – Colette Flesch

-The City was keen to recognise Ms Flesch's role as a trailblazer for the City of Luxembourg, the Grand Duchy and Europe; she was the first woman mayor of the capital in 1970 at a time when women were still somewhat rare in politics, she was a member of the Chamber of Deputies in the 1960s, 1980s and 2000s and was Deputy Prime Minister under the Werner government from 1980 to 1984.
-In addition, she was also a member of the European Parliament and Director-General of the European Commission, in the areas of culture, communication, sport and translation.
+The City wished to acknowledge Ms Flesch's leading role as a politician in promoting Luxembourg City, the Grand Duchy and Europe; she was the first female mayor of the capital in 1970, at a time when women were still somewhat rare in politics; she was a member of the Chamber of Deputies in the 1960s, 1980s and 2000s, and served as Deputy Prime Minister under the Werner government from 1980 to 1984.
+In addition, she was a member of the European Parliament and Director-General of the European Commission, in the areas of culture, communication, sport and translation.

 2016 – Planning Familial

-For its "cafés-santé" programme for refugee women and international asylum seekers: the association is committed to combating violence against refugee women and promoting their integration.
+In recognition of its health cafés drop-in programme for female refugees and women seeking international protection.
+The association is committed to combating violence against female refugees and to promoting their integration.

 2015 – ALUPSE

-ALUPSE, the Luxembourg association for the prevention of child abuse, was founded in 1984 to reflect and act on child abuse issues in the Grand Duchy of Luxembourg.
-During her paediatrics studies, with ALUPSE and her team, Dr Idoya Perez focused on researching and creating structures for learning about mother–child attachment, especially in situations where women find themselves isolated, suffering from psychiatric illnesses, experiencing hardship or victims of violence, with the aim of establishing a social approach to paediatrics in Luxembourg.
+ALUPSE, the Luxembourg Association for Social Paediatrics, was founded in 1984 to reflect upon and act to combat mistreatment of children in Luxembourg.
+During her paediatrics studies, as a member of ALUPSE, Dr Idoya Perez and her team focused on conducting research on and creating structures for learning about mother–child bonding, especially in situations where women find themselves isolated, suffering from psychiatric illnesses, or experiencing hardship or violence, with the aim of establishing a social approach to paediatrics in Luxembourg.

 2014 – Girls in Tech Luxembourg

-Girls in Tech Luxembourg, a young and dynamic association set up in January 2014, is committed to the technological education of women: mastering new technologies and tools gives women access to job opportunities in this area, and is essential in the modern work place.
-Accordingly, the association supports women on several levels, allowing them to remain competitive in the job market: self-confidence in a field with which they are sometimes not too familiar, developing a network and acquiring skills in IT.
+Girls in Tech Luxembourg, a youthful and dynamic association set up in January 2014, provides women with training in digital skills.
+Allowing them to gain a command of new technologies and of different tools opens doors to job offers published in that domain.
+In addition, digital skills are indispensable in the world of work.
+Thus, the association supports women at a range of levels, helping them to remain competitive in the job market, gain self-confidence in a field with which they are sometimes not too familiar, develop networks and acquire IT skills.

 2013 – Planning Familial Luxembourg

-In awarding the 2013 Anne Beffort Prize to the association Planning Familial Luxembourg, the City was keen to acknowledge the association's commitment to gender equality in the health sector.
+In awarding the 2013 Anne Beffort Prize to Planning Familial Luxembourg, the City wished to acknowledge the association's commitment to gender equality in the health sector.

 2012 – Femmes en détresse

-The City wished to acknowledge the association's commitment to a better balance between work and home life, through their "Krank Kanner Doheem" service, which offers home care for sick children by qualified staff.
-This service allows both parents to go to work, safe in the knowledge that their sick child is in good hands and thus actively helps improve working conditions for working women.
+The City wished to acknowledge the association's commitment to promoting a better work/life balance through their "Krank Kanner Doheem" service, which offers home care for sick children by qualified staff.
+This service enables both parents to continue working, secure in the knowledge that their sick child is in good hands.
+As such, it actively helps to improve working conditions for working women.

 2011 – Sport a Fräizäit Zéisséng

-Since its creation in 1984, SaF has worked tirelessly for gender equality through a series of initiatives.
-In 1998, for example, Gaston Zangerlé, a member of SaF, paid tribute to cycling world champion Elsy Jacobs in his book "Elsy Jacobs, la grande-duchesse de la petite reine".
-Three years later, SaF organised its first "Elsy Jacobs Hike" for cyclists, which has since become extremely popular and is now traditionally held every year on 1 May in Garnich, Elsy's birthplace.
+Since its founding in 1984, SaF has worked to promote gender equality through numerous initiatives.
+In 1998, for example, Gaston Zangerlé, an SaF member, paid homage to Elsy Jacobs, the world women's cycling champion, in his book "Elsy Jacobs, la grande-duchesse de la petite reine" (Elsy Jacobs, Grand Duchess of the Little Queen).
+Three years later, SaF organised its first "Elsy Jacobs Bike Ride" for touring cyclists, which has since become extremely popular and is now traditionally held every year on 1 May in Garnich, Elsy's birthplace.
 In 2008, the non-profit association set up an international women's cycling race.

 2010 – Josiane Kartheiser

-Journalist and author of fifteen books of poems, playscripts, short stories, a humorous and satirical tourist book about the City of Luxembourg as well as a children's book, Josiane Kartheiser started to write and publish at a time when not many women were published.
-Her work reflects a very detailed and sensitive analysis of Luxembourg society and the position of women, their struggles and their efforts to emancipate themselves and find their place across every field.
+Journalist and author of fifteen books of poems, play scripts, short stories, a humorous and satirical tourist book about the City of Luxembourg and even a children's book, Josiane Kartheiser started to write and publish at a time when not many female authors were published.
+Kartheiser's work reflects a very fine and sensitive analysis of Luxembourg society in general, and of the place of women, their struggle, and their efforts to gain emancipation and to find their place in all areas of life.

 2009 – Fédération des femmes cheffes d'entreprise au Luxembourg (FFCEL)

-This non-profit association of female CEOs in Luxembourg, founded in 2004, now has a network of over 100 women leaders from all sectors of activity.
-Its purpose is to bring together women who run businesses to provide support, training and information, as well as to improve their visibility, offer business opportunities at national and international level, and develop solidarity and a sense of mutual support between these women.
-It also undertakes actions to inform the public about women leaders and to encourage more women to pursue careers in this area.
+This non-profit association, founded in 2004, now includes over 100 female business leaders from across a wide range of sectors.
+Its purpose is to bring together female business leaders with a view to providing them with support, training and information, improving their visibility, offering them local and international business opportunities, and developing a sense of solidarity and mutual support.
+It also undertakes initiatives to raise public awareness of female business leaders and to encourage more women to pursue careers in that direction.

 2008 – Annette Schwall-Lacroix

-A lawyer committed to raising awareness for the emancipation of women in Luxembourg, for writing a text about the achievements of Aline Mayrisch in the field of women's rights.
+A lawyer committed to raising awareness of the issue of the emancipation of women in Luxembourg, through her writings on the achievements of Aline Mayrisch in the field of women's rights.

 2007 – Marja-Leena Junker